dfelinto/blender-manual/manual/interface/controls/nodes/arranging.rst

 .. figure:: /images/interface_controls_nodes_arranging_auto-offset.png

-Auto-offset is enabled by default, but it can be disabled from the editor's header.
+Auto-offset is enabled by default, but it can be disabled from the editor's View menu.

 You can toggle the offset direction while you are moving the node by pressing :kbd:`T`.

-The offset margin can be changed using the *Auto-offset Margin* setting in the editing section of the Preferences.
+The offset margin can be changed using the *Auto-offset Margin* setting in the Editing section of the Preferences.

 .. seealso:: Example Video: